Toryt/allen/doc/PointIntervalRelation.md

 often employ _indeterminate_ relations, such as `t (bc) I` (`t` is `BEFORE` `I`, or `COMMENCES` `I`).
 This is comparable to reasoning with `≤`, `≥`, and `≠` with time instances.

-For time intervals, given 5 basic relations, we get 32 (= 2<sup>5</sup>) possible _general relations_.
-This includes the
+For points and intervals, given 5 basic relations, we get 32 (= 2<sup>5</sup>) possible _general relations_.
+This
-`FULL` relation (comparable to `< ⋁ = ⋁ >` with points), which expresses the maximum uncertainty about the relation between a point and an interval. `FULL` means you are from Barcelona.
+includes the `FULL` relation (comparable to `< ⋁ = ⋁ >` with points), which expresses the maximum uncertainty about the relation between a point and an interval. `FULL` means you are from Barcelona.
 The `EMPTY` relation is not a true point – interval relation.
 It does not express a relational condition between a point and an intervals.
 It is needed for consistency with some algebraic operations on point – interval relations.

 ## Interval constraints